Bosch-0/Project-Muggle/README.md

 ## GUI pull request (PR) testing
-A major development bottleneck for Bitcoin Core is the limited amount of PR testers / reviewers.
+A major development bottleneck for the Bitcoin Core project is the limited amount of PR testers / reviewers.
 This issue is amplified for the GUI which is primarily manually tested.
+Like code, designs should be heavily peer reviewed.
+This is especially so for a security focused project like Bitcoin Core with mistakes possibly resulting in a huge loss of funds.
+Currently, Bitcoin Core has few design focused contributors.
+Having design foundations established will help on-board designers.
+It will also assist developers understand the design process.

 To assist with establishing workflows and bridging the designer / developer gap I will be an active design focused GUI PR tester.
 Insights gained by actively being involved in the development process will be valuable in establishing design foundations for core as well as be useful for the wider Bitcoin community (such as applying what I learn to the Bitcoin Design guide).
 Additionally, I'll be aiming to get more designers and non-designers testing PRs through user friendly guides (see documentation section below) and offer assistance to those interested.